 “If you open up a store credit card, you can save 20% on your purchases today”, someone said, “While it’s true that you may save a percentage on your purchases, most store cards have an interest rate of approximately 24.5% or more.
 Many will also charge you a monthly fee of a couple of bucks whether you used the card or not.
 Either way, you end up giving more of your money to the store.
 Department stores generally earn more off the interest from their credit cards than they do from the merchandise they sell.”

-I hope you enjoyed this list of False Frugalities as inspired by this thread.
+I hope you enjoyed this list of False Frugalities.

 This post originally appeared on A Dime Saved.